Super easy to make vegan bulgur wheat salad with chickpeas, parsley, dill and mint, aromatic side dish or light dinner. Ready in 10 minutes.

 - chili flakes to taste

-Give the vegetable broth to a saucepan and bring to a boil.
-Add the bulgur, cover and remove from the heat.
+- Pour the vegetable broth into a saucepan and bring to a boil.
+Add the bulgur, cover, and remove from the heat.
 Let stand for 5 minutes.
-Give to a bowl, loosen a bit with a fork and let cool slightly.
+Transfer to a bowl, loosen with a fork, and let cool slightly.